Angel Oak Financial Strategies Income Term Trust (NYSE:FINS) Plans $0.11 Monthly Dividend

 Angel Oak Financial Strategies Income Term Trust (NYSE:FINS – Get Rating) declared a monthly dividend on Friday, April 1st, Zacks reports.
 Stockholders of record on Thursday, April 14th will be given a dividend of 0.108 per share on Friday, April 29th.
-This represents a $1.30 annualized dividend and a dividend yield of 8.32%.
-The ex-dividend date of this dividend is Wednesday, April 13th.
+This represents a $1.30 dividend on an annualized basis and a dividend yield of 8.32%.
+The ex-dividend date is Wednesday, April 13th.

 - Get a free copy of the StockNews.com research report on Angel Oak Financial Strategies Income Term Trust (FINS)